1. Home

 Home equity loans and HELOCs

-You could also get a home equity line of credit (HELOC), which is another way to draw from your equity for funds.
-A HELOC also uses your home as collateral but is different from a home equity loan — it’s revolving credit, so the funds aren’t distributed upfront.
+A home equity line of credit (HELOC) also uses your home as collateral but is revolving credit, which means the funds aren’t distributed upfront.
 Instead, you can withdraw funds up to your limit over a period of (usually) five to 10 years.
+You may prefer a HELOC if you anticipate having to pay irregular expenses in the short term.

-You may choose a HELOC if you anticipate having to pay irregular expenses in the short term.
 Keep in mind that your home is the collateral for home equity loans and HELOCs, which means you could lose it if you stop making payments.

-Reverse mortgages and refis
+Reverse mortgages and refinances

 What is sweat equity?